-There are many different models of collaborative law.
-See John Lande, Possibilities for Collaborative Law: Ethics and Practice of Lawyer Disqualification and Process Control in a New Model of Lawyering, 64 Ohio St. L.J.
+To encourage problem-solving negotiations, collaborative lawyers emphasize that no threats of litigation should be made during a collaborative law process and the need to maintain respectful dialogue.
+Parties in collaborative law generally agree to disclose information voluntarily, without formal discovery requests and to supplement responses to information requests previously made.
+Many models of collaborative law require parties to engage jointly retained mental health and financial professionals in advisory and neutral roles- e.g. divorce coach, appraiser, and child's representative- rather than as consultants hired by one party but not the other.
+See John Lande, Possibilities for Collaborative Law: Ethics and Practice of Lawyer Disqualification and Process Control in a New Model of Lawyering, 64 OHIO St. L.J.
 1315 (2003).
-Most collaborative law participation agreements, for example, require parties to voluntarily disclose relevant data requested by another party without formal discovery requests and to supplement responses to information requests previously made.
-Additional provisions in many agreements require parties to jointly retain neutral experts rather than hire their own.
-Sometimes, collaborative law participation agreements require that negotiations take place in four-way meetings in which counsel and parties focus on their underlying interests, share information and "brainstorm" solutions to problems.
+Sometimes, collaborative law participation agreements require that negotiations take place in meetings in which parties are the primary negotiators and their lawyers encourage focusing on underlying interests, sharing information and "brainstorming" solutions to problems.
 Typically, in order to promote problem solving negotiations, collaborative law participation agreements provide that communications during the collaborative law process are confidential and cannot be introduced as evidence in court.
-N.Y.
+See FORREST S. MOSTEN, COLLABORATIVE DIVORCE HANDBOOK: HELPING FAMILIES WITHOUT GOING TO COURT 105 - 126 (2009); N.Y.
 ASS'N OF COLLABORATIVE PROF'LS: COLLABORATIVE LAW PARTICIPATION AGREEMENT, available at http://collaborativelawny.com/participation\agreement.php; TEX.
 COLLABORATIVE LAW COUNCIL: PARTICIPATION AGREEMENT (2005).